jrblevin/deft/README.md

 * Custom format string `deft-new-file-format` for new file names.
 * Reduce summary line width when there is no fringe.
 * Support Org links.
+* Option `deft-filter-only-filenames` to filter only on file names.

 Version 0.7 (2015-12-21):